 machine shop with a partner.
 One of their clients was the Wright Cycle

-Company, which had them machine the parts of a new coaster brake they had
+Company, who had them machine the parts of a new coaster brake they had

 invented.
-Charley and his partner sold their shop at a good profit after a
+Charlie and his partner sold their shop at a good profit after a

 few years and both moved on to to other jobs.
-Charley went to work for the
+Charlie went to work for the

 Wright brothers in the summer of 1901 and helped run the shop during their long